FabricMC/fabric-docs/develop/blocks/inventory.md

 ### Duplicating Items {#duplicating-items}

-Actually, on second thought, shouldn't a _duplicator_ block duplicate items?
-Let's make it so that the block duplicates the stack you threw in it, but only two items at a time.
+Let's now make it so that the block duplicates the stack you threw in it, but only two items at a time.
 And let's make it wait a second every time to not spam the player with items!

 To do this, we'll add a `tick` function to the `DuplicatorBlockEntity`, and a field to store how much we've been waiting: